 What Is the “Prep” for a Colonoscopy?

 Colonoscopy prep is generally considered the most difficult part of the entire procedure.
 The good news?
 Once you’re done with the prep, the rest is easy.
 There are a variety of preparation methods for colonoscopy to rid your colon of feces.
-These range from liquids (of varying quantity) with or without enemas to pills.
+Often, a special liquid drink (of varying quantity) is used.
 A clean colon is essential to allow for a careful examination for polyps or other abnormalities.
 Your doctor can discuss and prescribe the most appropriate preparation method for you.

 Why Aren't More People Getting Screened?